Dan Paranick, District Manager of Rancho Simi Recreation and Park District Appointed to MRCA Board

 LOS ANGELES (September 10, 2018) – The Mountains Recreation and Conservation Authority (MRCA) announced today that Dan Paranick has been designated by the Rancho Simi Recreation and Park District as its representative on the MRCA Governing Board.
 Mr. Paranick replaces Paul Friedeborn, who has served as the park district’s designee since Spring.

-Paranick was appointed District Manager of Rancho Simi Recreation and Park in August.
+Paranick was appointed District Manager of Rancho Simi Recreation and Park District in August, 2018.
 With more than 25 years’ experience in local government administration, Paranick has served as City Manager, Assistant City Manager, and Administrative Services Director, among other assignments during his tenure with the cities of Ventura, Camarillo, Simi Valley in California, and in Maricopa County, Arizona.

 “The MRCA Board and staff play an important role in the conservation and management of open space in the region,” said Paranick.
 “I look forward to representing the Rancho Simi Parks and Recreation District on the MRCA Board and helping to continue and build upon the good work and accomplishments of the team.
 I’m really looking forward to the opportunity.”